3 Minute Rejuvenators – Quick tips for reducing stress and restoring your balance

 Do you work nightshift and struggle to maintain good health?

-Would you like some simple, ancient wisdom tips and tools to help you negate the potentially harmful effects of regular night shiftwork?
+Would you like some simple tips blending ancient wisdom and modern science for reducing the potentially harmful effects of regular shiftwork?

 Recent research from Japan backs up what traditional health systems have suggested for millennia – that eating too quickly can lead to stacking on the kilos.